 Phantom Leader Deluxe

 1 Player, 30 Minutes playing time, Ages 12 and up.
-Phantom Leader Deluxe significantly improves on the original and scores a wonderful 8.0 on Board Game Geek, and nestles nicely among our well loved solo player wargames.
+Plan and tactically execute a successful air campaign in war-torn Vietnam.
+Phantom Leader Deluxe significantly improves on the original and scores an 8 on Board Game Geek, and nestles nicely among our well loved solo player wargames.
+Manufacturer: Dan Verssen Games (DVG).
 Categories: Aviation / Flight, Vietnam War, and Wargame.

 How to Play: